 Lab-engineered milk, on the other hand, is made using a process called microbial fermentation.
 It is identical to dairy milk but is free from cholesterol, lactose, hormones, or antibiotics.
 Lab-engineered milk is not yet commercially available.

-But whenever it becomes available, it will be better than dairy milk.
+But whenever it becomes available, it will be better than dairy milk and it would still be possible to make cheese from it.
 Here is a video on one company from Israel (Remilk) in the processing of bringing lab-engineered milk to us: Real Milk But No Cows.

 And while we eagerly await the commercial launch of lab-engineered milk, we can buy or make plant-based milk ourself, and embrace the idea of health with compassion.